-Because of the expanding small-fruit industry in Michigan, the spraving schedules for blueberry, currant, gooseberry, blackberry, dewberry, raspberry, and strawberry have been included.
-These are in addition to the spraving schedules for tree fruits and grapes which are a basic part of this bulletin.
+Because of the expanding small-fruit industry in Michigan, the spraying schedules for blueberry, current, gooseberry, blackberry, dewberry, raspberry, and strawberry have been included.
+These are in addition to the spraying schedules for tree fruits and grapes which are a basic part of this bulletin.